TrystanLea/blog/pages/en/energyassessment.md

 **Heating systems:**

+**Note: This page was written prior to installing our air-source heat pump and so the heating system section here discusses the old system that was in before we moved in.**

 Our current 'heating system' is a wood stove with a back boiler, basic room electric heaters and an instantaneous electric shower.

 As we haven’t been in the house for long the average proportion of space heating from the wood stove vs room electric heaters is still unclear, my initial estimate is somewhere around the 50%/50% mark.